Radio host who regretted vaccine skepticism dies of COVID

 After Valentine was moved into a critical care unit, Mark Valentine said his brother regretted that “he wasn’t a more vocal advocate of the vaccination.”

-“I know if he were able to tell you this, he would tell you, ’Go get vaccinated.
+“I know if he were able to tell you this, he would tell you, ‘Go get vaccinated.
 Quit worrying about the politics.
-Quit worrying about all the conspiracy theories,” Mark Valentine told The Tennessean on July 25.
+Quit worrying about all the conspiracy theories,'” Mark Valentine told The Tennessean on July 25.

 “He regrets not being more adamant about getting the vaccine.
 Look at the dadgum data,” Mark Valentine said.